Koromix/rygel/README.md

 🟧 May work, but not actively tested
 🟥 Does not work yet

-This is still in development, bugs are to expected.
+This is still in development, bugs are to be expected.
 More tests will come in the near future.

 # Get started